AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 Under Cloud Foundry > Spaces, verify the existience of your Space called xp260-0XX.

 Now after these checks, you can open the Business Application Studio.

 Navigate to Services > Instances and Subscriptions in the BTP Cockpit.
 Then click on the small Go to Application sign next to the name SAP Business Application Studio.

 On the Logon Screen click on the IDP akihlqzx8.accounts.ondemand.com to login with SSO.

 You will see your DEV Space called secure_incident_management.
 Make sure it is in a running state, if not start it.
 If it is running, click on secure_incident_management to open the SAP Business Application Studio with your incident_management application.
+In the Workspace on the right side you will find your the incident-management application.

 Bookmark your SAP Business Application Studio link.

+In the Workspace on the right side in the SAP Business Application Studio you will find the incident-management application.